Will I have a felony charge with an SIS? I am currently going to court…

 But what does it actually mean?
 Is it the right choice for your case?
 And what are the long-term consequences?

-At KC Defense Counsel, our experienced Kansas City criminal defense attorneys near me have guided hundreds of Kansas City clients through the criminal justice system—including helping them decide whether an SIS is in their best interest.
+At KC Defense Counsel, our experienced Kansas City criminal defense attorneys have guided hundreds of Kansas City clients through the criminal justice system—including helping them decide whether an SIS is in their best interest.

 Here’s everything you need to know.